azureautomation/azure-automation-ise-addon/README.md

 * Build the solution.
 NuGet will pull the required packages.
 * Put the resulting binaries in the AzureAutomationAuthoringToolkit/ISEaddon directory
 * Place the AzureAutomationAuthoringToolkit folder somewhere in your PSModulePath, ex: `C:\Users\<USERNAME>\Documents\WindowsPowerShell\Modules`
-* Open the PowerShell ISE, and run `Install-AzureAutomationIseAddOn`
+* Open the PowerShell ISE, and run `Import-Module AzureAutomationAuthoringToolkit`
 * The Azure Automation ISE add-on should appear on the right side of the PowerShell ISE:
 ![alt text](https://github.com/azureautomation/azure-automation-ise-addon/blob/master/Screenshots/Automation-Add-On.png " Azure Automation Add-On")
-* From now on, opening the PowerShell ISE should automatically load the Azure Automation ISE add-on

 ## Uninstallation